The bottleneck

 Aim for full autonomy

 The north star.
-Not today's reality, but every step pushes us closer.
-AutoResearch, AutoPMF, and other AI loops optimise on top of structured context, at machine speed.
+Not today's reality, but every step pushes us closer: AI loops that learn, research and build on top of structured context, at machine speed.

 The bottleneck is us